 How Collectible is Pheromosa and Buzzwole Tag Team GX?

-From a collectors standpoint, you may think that Pheromosa and Buzzwole Tag Team GX is a valuable card.
+From a collector's standpoint, you may think that Pheromosa and Buzzwole Tag Team GX is a valuable card.
 In the early going, it's actually very inexpensive.
 But, collectors clearly see that this card has a future, as 61 have been submitted to PSA for grading, 46 of which have returned a Gem Mint 10.
 For any modern Pokemon card, that's the only grade that brings any sort of price premium.
-Yet even in that grade, sales have dipped from $30 down to around $12.

 The Full Art versions of Pheromosa and Buzzwole Tag Team GX have fared better.
-The regular Full Art version numbered 191/214 has remained $20 to $25 in 2019 for PSA 10 graded copies (18 currently exist).
-The alternate art Full Art version numbered 192/214 has done better, with 29 PSA 10 graded examples in existence and a single $41 sale in late August 2019.
+The regular Full Art version numbered 191/214 has 18 PSA 10 graded copies which currently exist.
+The alternate art Full Art version numbered 192/214 has done better, with 29 PSA 10 graded examples in existence.

 Interestingly, the Rainbow Foil secret rare of Pheromosa and Buzzwole Tag Team GX - numbered 215/214 - is not more expensive than the alternate art 192/214.
-It has averaged sales of $27, peaking at $36 in October 2019.
 With 33 PSA 10 examples (out of 56 total PSA submissions), it’s likely to hold the most long-term value.
-That’s because it’s more condition-sensitive, and despite currently having a fair amount of PSA 10 copies already, is the rarest version of this card.
+That’s because it’s more condition-sensitive.
+So, despite currently having a fair amount of PSA 10 copies already, it's the rarest version of this card.